Prabhmeet2308/cse15l-lab-reports/lab-report-5-week-10.md

 [link for test-file 507](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/507.md)

-The links printed for test 506 and 508 are vald that is my markdown parse is working correctly whereas there is a bug in the given markdown-parser.
+The links printed for test 506 and 508 are valid that is my markdown parse is working correctly whereas there is a bug in the given markdown-parser.
 For test 507 there are 2 set of double quoatations which make it an invalid link which my my markdown-parse did not recognize as a condition.